CausalInference/gfoRmula/README.md

 Please refer to [McGrath et
 al. (2020)](https://doi.org/10.1016/j.patter.2020.100008) for a detailed guide to the `gfoRmula` package.
+Also, see the following vignettes regarding updates since McGrath et al. (2020):

-Also, see the vignette “A Simplified Approach for Specifying Interventions in gfoRmula”.
+- “A Simplified Approach for Specifying Interventions in gfoRmula”
+- “Using Custom Outcome Models in gfoRmula”